kddprojectgroup1/kdd-project-group_1/README.md

 Preparing the data for modelling in the further process.
 If needed planning to do the transformations on some of the features in the dataset.

+4.Machine Learning:
+==

+In the modelling phase, planning to do the following modelling techniques and compare the models, select the best approproiate model for the datset.

+* Classification: Naive Bayes(NB), Support Vector Machines(SVM)
+* Clustering: K-Nearest Neighbours(KNN)
+* Regression: Logistic regression
+* Dividing the dataset into train and test data and further making fit and transform to the data

+5.Evaluation:
+==

+For the Evaluation, we use some of the metrics like

+* ROC curve
+* AUC value
+* Accuracy, Precision and Recall